- Cordillera Region

 Travel back in time when you visit the Spanish colonial town, Vigan, located in northern Luzon in Ilocos Sur.
 This city’s well-preserved architecture dates back to the 16th century.

-Buildings and structures are reminiscent of the Spanish era and you can even have a complete feel of the times back then by exploring its cobblestone streets through a kalesa or horse-drawn carriage in Vigan tours.
+Buildings and structures are reminiscent of the Spanish era and you can even have a complete feel of the times back then by exploring its cobblestone streets and other Vigan tourist spots through a kalesa or horse-drawn carriage in Vigan tours.

 Batanes is the land of the Ivatans who have successfully preserved the island’s identity.
-Batanes tours will take you to luscious green mountains and endless hills perfect for relaxing and disconnecting from the world.
+Batanes tours will take you to luscious green mountains, endless hills perfect for relaxing and disconnecting from the world, and other Batanes tourist spots.

 You can also trek a mountain called Mount Iraya or take a postcard-worthy photo with you at the Tayid Lighthouse.
 Due to its location, travelers have fewer and more expensive flight options going to its capital, Basco, but it will all be worth it once you set foot in this island province.

-Palawan has been named one of the best, if not the best, islands in the world by different travel magazines.
+Palawan is one of the most beautiful islands in the Philippines and has been named one of the best, if not the best, islands in the world by different travel magazines.
 It's a constant top contender for international travelers' favorite destinations in the Philippines because it offers attractions that are truly paradise-like.

-San Vicente is a less popular destination in Palawan compared to the first three but it's a must-visit since it's where you can find Long Beach, the longest beach in the Philippines.
+San Vicente is a less popular destination in Palawan compared to the first three but it's a must-visit since it's where you can find Long Beach, the longest beach in the Philippines and try other things to do in San Vicente Palawan.

 A collection of islands in Central Philippines, Visayas is home to a rich and diverse culture and history.
-It is where you’ll find the oldest city in the country, Cebu, the world-famous Boracay Island, and Bohol, home of the Chocolate Hills.
+Some of the top tourist spots in Visayas, oldest city in the country, Cebu, the world-famous Boracay Island, and Bohol, home of the Chocolate Hills.

 This region is further divided into three parts: Central, Eastern, and Western Visayas.
 Festivals, bucket list destinations, and unique delicacies abound in this region.